Duui3111/Discord-bot-in-typescript/README.md

-## this is a discord bot temlate in tyescript
+## this is a discord bot temlate in typescript
 # useing the bot
 1. run the ``npm i ``
 2. edit the config.ex.ts to config.ts in the src